The thread context has special status within a thread. It’s always at the top, and it’s always visible on the page.

 Use the paper clip icon, just below the text form, to add attachments from your computer.

 While editing the context, click the X to the right of the attachment’s name.

 Comments and replies

 The most common activity in a thread is commenting.
-First look for Comment and your user photo/initials.
+Comments are shared with everyone in the thread – usually this is just the members of your group.
+First look for Comment and your user photo (or initials).

 Make sure that Comment is highlighted, not Proposal or Poll.

 Write your comment and press Post to have your say.